naotohori/notes/docs/proxylibrary.md

 URL of the proxy server is `ezproxy.lib.utexas.edu`.

 ### How to use proxy
-The simplest way to use the proxy is adding proxy URS to the journal URL you want to access.
+The simplest way to use the proxy is adding proxy URL to the journal website URL you want to access.

 For instance, in order to access to Nature (www.nature.com), you can use this URL: `www.nature.com.ezproxy.lib.utexas.edu`.